markl12s/PomoTimer/README.md

 a Pomodoro timer for the Linux Command line

 Functions
-setup
-  downloads the necessary software to use the default set-up of the timer

 timer
   required parameters
     on_time: how long it will be turned on for